simplyhexagonal/create-jscad-project/README.md

 ### VSCode Integration

 - **Recommended Extensions**: The generated `.vscode` directory contains recommendations for helpful extensions.
 Please review and install them to enhance your development experience.
-- **Launch Configuration**: Use the "Launch JsCad" configuration in the `Run and Debug` section of VSCode.
+- **Launch Configuration**: Use the "Launch JSCAD" configuration in the `Run and Debug` section of VSCode.
 This will open the `drawing.ts` file, run `npm run dev`, and open the preview browser.
   - **Note**: The first time you run this, the preview browser may initially display a white screen.
 Please wait until the debug output indicates that it's safe to reload the simple browser panel.

 ### Alternatively - Development in other IDEs